What Is Dual Diagnosis?

 Posted Oct 10, 2011

-Dual Diagnosis emerged as a concept over 20 years ago, but unfortunately is still not well understood by the medical establishment though it is quite simple.
+Dual Diagnosis emerged as a concept over 20 years ago, but unfortunately, it's is still not well understood by the medical establishment though it is quite simple.
 It is, however, incredibly effective.

-For example, you can be addicted to drugs, alcohol, sex, gambling or a combination of things.
-And you can have psychiatric disorders that include schizophrenia, bipolar disorder, eating disorders, depression, borderline personality disorder, or panic disorder among others.
+For example, you can be addicted to drugs, alcohol, gambling, sex or a combination of things.
+And you can have psychiatric disorders that include schizophrenia, bipolar disorder, eating disorders, depression, borderline personality disorder, or panic disorder, among others.

-It is this—the dual nature of the affliction of the vast majority of addicts—that remains largely undiagnosed, untreated, and is greatly responsible for the sky-high incidence of relapse.
+It is this—the dual nature of the affliction—that remains largely undiagnosed, untreated, and is greatly responsible for the sky-high incidence of relapse.

 Though it was introduced over 20 years ago, Dual Diagnosis is not well understood by our health care system; one reason is that it is not set up to treat Dual Diagnosis.

 1. Sequentially.
-First the addiction and then the underlying psychiatric problem that drove the addict to seek solace in alcohol or sex or drugs in the first place.
+First treat the addiction and then treat the underlying psychiatric problem that drove the person to seek solace in alcohol or drugs in the first place.
 But unfortunately there is often a tragic time lapse between the two phases and this is often when the relapse occurs.